gobe1904/Java-Drawing-Application/README.md

 # Java-Drawing-Application
-# this is a drawing Program meant for studying
+this is a drawing Program meant for university, written in java.